 There are various potential issues that could result in us experiencing a leaky roof.
 From roofing materials deteriorating and wasting away to shallow slopes causing excessive rain build up, poor sealing on vents, a buildup of debris in guttering, or holes left after the removal of unwanted TV antennae… if you’re experiencing a leak, it could be down to something like this!

 Now, roofing leaks cannot be left.
-Many people ignore leaks, as the damage cannot be seen from interior rooms and spaces that we tend to actually use.
+Many people ignore leaks, as they cannot see the damage from interior rooms and spaces that we tend to actually use.
 But water damage could spread, causing structural damage, rot and mold, or problems with your home’s electrics.
 So, instead, tackle the problem head-on and call in help from Proficient Roofing!
 Wrongs could be put to rights in next to no time!

 Lost or Broken Tiles